 Non-Incentive Costs means Program Administrator costs (related to Energy Efficiency) that are not otherwise classified as Financial Incentives Paid to Customers or Incentives Paid to Third Parties (i.e., Program Administrator cost that is not classified as the Program Administrator Contribution to Incremental Costs).

 Non-Incentive Costs = Program Administrator Costs – Incentives, where Incentives = Financial Incentives Paid to Customers + Incentives Paid to Third Parties, as those terms are defined herein.
+The Net-to-Gross Ratio is not applied to Non-Incentive Costs in the TRC analysis.

 Exception: If the amount of Incentives exceeds the amount of Incremental Costs, the Program Administrator may choose to reclassify the amount of Incentives in excess of Incremental Costs as Non-Incentive Costs when performing the TRC analysis.